 You can use Circuit Composer to build and run a complete quantum circuit.
 For your “Hello world” circuit, you will create a Bell state.

 The visualizations at the bottom of the page will automatically update to reflect simulated results as you add operations to your circuit.
-However, if you would like the option to run your circuit on real quantum hardware or a simulator backend, or if you wish to visualize more than four qubits, you will need to sign in to IBM Quantum Experience by clicking the Sign in button in the upper right corner.
+However, if you would like the option to run your circuit on real quantum hardware or a simulator, or if you wish to visualize more than four qubits, you will need to sign in to IBM Quantum by clicking the Sign in button in the upper right corner.

 Step 1.
-Open Circuit Composer.¶
+Open IBM Quantum Composer.¶

 You will see a set of horizontal lines, or wires, that resemble a ruled piece of paper.
 The top wires are the qubits, and the bottom wire is a classical register.

 The Files panel is automatically opened.
 You can close it by clicking the Files icon .

 Step 2.
 Add an gate (Hadamard gate) to your circuit.¶

 To add an gate to your circuit, drag and drop the operation from the palette of quantum operations to the top qubit, q0.